odingol/06-hw-weather-dashboard/README.md

 * When the user searches for a city they are presented with the current and future conditions for that city and that search gets added as a button in the search history section
 <br>

-* In the current weather card, the sections displays the name of the city, date, and the weather icon.
-Below the header section for the card lies the current temperature for that city, the wind speed, humidity, and the UV Index.
+* In the current weather card, the section displays the name of the city, date, and the weather icon.
+Below the header section for the card lies the current temperature for that city, wind speed, humidity, and the UV Index.
 <br>

 * In the forecast section there are 5 cards which displays the weather forecasted 4 days ahead of the current date.
 In each of the cards displays the predicted temperature, wind, and humidity.